An interesting introduction to one of Virginia Woolf’s greatest novels

 Similarly, Mrs Ramsay’s narrative may embody more ‘feminine’ qualities, with its emphasis on cycles, return, nurturing, and selflessness, but these same qualities also point up her complicity in the Victorian patriarchy embraced by her husband: she is a traditionalist who believes women should be married, wives should serve their husbands, and unmarried men and women should not stay out too late together.
 In other words, those looking for a clear distinction where Mr Ramsay = linearity and progress and Mrs Ramsay = cycles and returning are sure to be disappointed.

-If you enjoyed this analysis of Woolf’s novel, check out our short analysis of her earlier novel, Jacob’s Room.
+If you enjoyed this analysis of Woolf’s novel, check out our short analysis of her earlier novel, Jacob’s Room and our introduction to her last novel, Between the Acts.